jzohrab/github_google_sheets_report/README.md

 Utility scripts to work with large git repos.

-Contents (README files are in each subdirectory):
+Contents of 'bin'

-* branch_report: old branches
+* `create_branch_report.rb`: old branches
-* large_files_report: large files that have been committed at any point in repo history
+* `create_large_files_report.rb`: large files that have been committed at any point in repo history

+The repo to analyze should already be checked out onto your machine.

+Copy config.yml.example to your own config file, and pass that filename as an argument to any `bin` script.  e.g.,

+    ruby bin/create_branch_report.rb config.yml